mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 		}
 ```

-Now we are sure that the parameters we need are here, and of the right class.
+Now we are sure that the parameters we need are set, of the right class and have valid values.

 ### Loop over all time-points and detect objects.